Images

 Single image

-If you don't want to create a gallery, use an empty data-fancybox attribute.
+If you don't want to group your elements to create a gallery, use an empty data-fancybox attribute.

 <a